Marketing Ploy: See If You Can Spot Them in These 8 Examples

 They know, for example, that if you sell a product at $499, it will always appear to be less than $500 in the eyes of a customer.
 This is equally true for tiny items.
 Consumers will always remember that $2.99 is less expensive than $3.00, and they will buy the goods from this marketing ploy.

-Aside from being utilized in stores, in most restaurants, this marketing tactic is also employed in menu prices.
+Aside from being utilised in stores, in most restaurants, this marketing tactic is also employed in menu prices.
 To achieve the desired perceived value, they add a more expensive third tier to the menu selections to offer a high-priced item at a perceived mid-price.

 The Gruen Effect